mfieldhouse/bigip_parser/README.md

 #bigip-pool-parser.rb

-1. Find all virtuals, parse the options:
+1. Parse all virtuals and the options:
 ..- name
 ..- destination as IP and Port
 ..- mask
 ..- pool
 ..- snatpool

+2. Parse all pools and the options:
+..- member